 Explanation: Dictionaries aren’t sorted by default.
 Applying sorted() to keys or values allows independent sorting.

-Key Examples at a Glance
+Key Examples at a Glance: List Sorting in Python

 | Example | Code Snippet | Output | Purpose |